elix/rfcs/proposals/0000-SingleSelectionMixin.md

 patterns, this seems as good a place as any to begin defining shared Elix mixins.

-The primary concern with `SingleSelectionMixin` might be that leveled against any other mixin we might begin with: that breaking component behaviors up into mixins might result in a complex, brittle, or unwieldy entanglements between mixins.
-However, given 1.5+ years of experience working with a mixin similar to `SingleSelectionMixin` indicates that the approach is generally sound.
+The primary concern with `SingleSelectionMixin` might be leveled against any other mixin we might begin with: that breaking component behaviors up into mixins might result in a complex, brittle, or unwieldy entanglements between mixins.
+However, given 1.5+ years of experience working with a mixin similar to `SingleSelectionMixin` suggests that this approach is generally sound.

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?

-requiring dev to expose selection themselves could factor this later into a mixin with standard API, then internals in a helper that must be exposed.
-Allows `selectedUser` instead of `selectedItem`.
+We considered packaging standard selection semantics as a helper object, and requiring the developer to manually expose an appropriate selection API that delegates selection actions to the helper object.
+That seems prone to error, and makes it difficult for component developers to track changes in how Elix components handle selection.
+Having a mixin add an appropriate selection API to the component should allow greater consistency in our general-purpose components.